2007 Aberdeenshire Council election

 Elections to Aberdeenshire Council were held on 3 May 2007 the same day as the other Scottish local government elections and the Scottish Parliament general election.
-The election was the first one using 19 new wards created as a result of the Local Governance (Scotland) Act 2004, each ward would elect three or four councillors using the single transferable vote system a form of proportional representation.
+The election was the first one using 19 new wards created as a result of the Local Governance (Scotland) Act 2004, each ward would elect three or four councillors using the single transferable vote system form of proportional representation.
 The new wards replaced 68 single-member wards which used the plurality (first past the post) system of election.

 The council remained under no overall control and a coalition was formed between the Liberal Democrats and the Conservatives.

+Background

+Previous election

+At the previous election in 2003 the Liberal Democrats won 28 seats, falling 7 seats short of an overall majority.
+The SNP, Conservative and Independent groups also fell well short of an overall majority.